Unit 5 - Practice Quiz

 B. The inverting terminal (-)

-C. The feedback resistor
+C. The output terminal

-D. The output terminal
+D. The non-inverting terminal (-)

 50 The voltage at the non-inverting input of an inverting amplifier (connected to ground) is: